kprevas/ronin/Aardvark-in-Ronin.md

 ## `vark test`
 Runs the tests in the `test` folder and reports the results.

+`vark test -parallelClasses` will run your test classes in parallel (but the methods within each class serially);
+`vark test -parallelMethods` will run the methods in each test class in parallel (but the test classes serially).
+`vark test -parallelClasses -parallelMethods` will run everything in parallel.
+If you are running on a multi-core machine or your tests perform a lot of I/O, running them in parallel may speed up the testing process; it will also ensure that you haven't written your tests to be order-dependent, and that you haven't somehow introduced any concurrency bugs into your application.
+However, it can be more difficult to write tests that run correctly in a fully parallel environment.

 ## `vark test-all`
 Runs the tests in the `test` folder once for each possible combination of [environment variables](Environments.html),